ceejbot/soulsy/README.md

 └── SoulsyHUD_Layout.toml
 ```

 - `SoulsyHud_Layout.toml` - The HUD layout, in TOML format.
-Set text colors and locations.
+Set colors, transparencies, sizes, and locations for every HUD element.
 - `backgrounds/hud_bg.svg` - The background for the entire HUD.
 - `backgrounds/slot_bg.svg` - The background for a single cycle element (left hand, power, etc).
 - `backgrounds/key_bg.svg` - The background for hotkey hints.